alexandrebobkov/CanadianPayroll/docs/source/compliance.rst

 Review Questions
 ----------------

 What is the primary objective of the payroll department?

+    The primary objective of the payroll department is to pay employees accurately and on time, in compliance with the legislative requirements for a full annual payroll cycle.

 List four definitions of payroll.